cwe1ss/microservices-template/README.md

 ## Add a new service

+The template contains the following service templates, located in `./services` (service templates start with an underscore):

+* **internal-grpc:** An internal gRPC server that does not use any external dependencies (no SQL database, no Azure Service Bus)
+* **internal-grpc-sql-bus:** An internal gRPC server that stores data in Azure SQL Database and uses Azure Service Bus to publish events
+* **internal-http-bus:** An internal HTTP API that subscribes to events from "internal-grpc-sql-bus" and exposes information about them in a HTTP endpoint
+* **public-razor:** A public ASP.NET Core Razor Pages website that communicates with the internal services.

-To add a new service you can either copy one of the built-in service templates in `./services/_*` or you can start from scratch.
+To add a new service you can either copy one of the built-in service templates in `./services` or you can start from scratch.

 * Copy and paste the desired service template in `./services`.
 * Rename the service folder to your desired service name (remove the underscore, use only lowercase characters)